microsoft/Xbox-GDK-Samples/Kits/DirectXTex/README.md

 > The majority of the header files here are intended for internal implementation
     of the library only (``BC.h``, ``BCDirectCompute.h``, ``DDS.h``, ``DirectXTexP.h``, etc.).
 Only ``DirectXTex.h`` and ``DirectXTex.inl`` are meant as the 'public' header for the library.

+* ``Auxiliary\``

+  + Contains optional source files for the DirectXTex library, such as adapter loading functions using the OpenEXR library.

 * ``Texconv\``